Analysis | No more changing clocks? History says be careful what you wish for on daylight saving time.

 But as most of us bemoan our messed-up sleep schedules on the first Monday after losing an hour, it’s worth a little history lesson: We’ve tried this before, and it didn’t go over well.
 Whatever momentary mental anguish you’re experiencing right now, there are huge trade-offs that many or most Americans have previously decided aren’t worth the switch.

 The year was 1973, and the United States was experiencing an energy crisis.
-Among the proposals put forward by then-President Richard Nixon in a November address was making daylight saving time permanent for the next two winters.
+Among the proposals put forward by President Richard M. Nixon in a November address was making daylight saving time permanent for the next two winters.
 Despite scant evidence of daylight saving time’s past benefit on the energy supply (dating back to DST’s various introductions since World War I), Americans really liked the idea.
 Polling in November and December of 1973 showed strong and in some cases overwhelming support — 57 percent in a Gallup poll, 74 percent in a Louis Harris and Associates poll, and 73 percent in a poll from the Roper Organization.

 The policy was quickly implemented in early January 1974.
 But it just as quickly fell out of favor.